aimms/how-to/Articles/398/398-3d-chart.rst

 The slider object is also used in this example.
 With the slider you can assign a value to a scalar parameter.

-The second 3D Chart example is based on the Complementarity Model example available in the AIMMS Language Reference, Chapter Mixed Complementarity Problems, section COMPLEMENTARITY VARIABLE declaration and attributes.
+The second 3D Chart example is based on the Complementarity Model example available in :doc:`optimization-modeling-components/mixed-complementarity-problems/complementaryvariable-declaration-and-attributes`.

 Keywords:
 3D Chart, Slider, Complementarity model, Complementarity variable